 Anytime a Heel character is trounced in a way that instantly enters the record books.
-One instance that was truly for the ages occurred at the 2009 Royal Rumble Match to Santino Marella.
-He entered the contest, climbed over the ropes - and was instantaneously knocked back over the ropes by Kane, resulting in the shortest ever Royal Rumble time of one measly second.
+One instance that was truly for the ages occurred during the 2009 Royal Rumble Match to Santino Marella.
+He entered the contest, climbed over the ropes - and was instantaneously knocked back over them by Kane, resulting in the shortest ever Royal Rumble time of one measly second.
 Predictably, Marella suffered a Villainous Breakdown as a result and screamed "I WASN'T READY!"

-Repeated at Money In The Bank 2012, where Dolph Ziggler attempts to cash in on Sheamus, and Sheamus knocks Ziggler out cold with the Brogue Kick as soon as he gets in the ring.
+Repeated at Money In The Bank 2012, where Dolph Ziggler attempted to cash in on Sheamus, and Sheamus knocked Ziggler out cold with the Brogue Kick as soon as he got in the ring.

 The epic fail for Vince actually started in the Punk-Cena match itself.
-Cena had Punk locked in the STF for the second time in the match, then had his corporate stoogeJohn Laurinaitis try to go and get the referee to call the bell.
+While Cena had Punk locked in the STF for the second time in the match, Vince had his corporate stoogeJohn Laurinaitis try to go and get the referee to call for the bell note (in reference to the Montreal Screwjob).
 Seeing this out of the corner of his eye, Cena left the ring, decked Johnny Ace, and took ten seconds more to tell Vinny Mac he wanted to win the right way before getting back in the ring.
 Cue GTS and pinfall, leading to the above situation with Del Rio.

-Whenever someone botches a move.
-For example, at Sacrifice 2008, AJ Styles attempts a top rope splash on BG James, but misses by a mile and lands on his face even though James didn't move out of the way.
+Sacrifice 2008 provided a particularly bad example: AJ Styles attempted a top rope splash on BG James, but missed by a mile and landed on his face even though James didn't move out of the way.

 In the beginning of Tough Enough 2011, the new recruits declare they are ready to be new wrestlers, but are revealed to be so out of shape that they can't even run a few laps around the ring without getting out of breath and ready to collapse.